avalon60/OraTAPI/README.md

 - **ora_tapi_csv_dir**: Defines the directory for the OraTAPI CSV file.
   - Example: `ora_tapi_csv_dir = resources/config`
   - **Purpose**: Used to control which files should be generated based on the CSV configuration file.
 This allows fine grain control of which files should be generated and written/overwritten.
 New file entries are automatically added when tables are processed and no corresponding entry is found.
-In addition this also allows table domains (%table_domain%) to be configured.
+In addition this also allows table domains (%table_domain_lc%) to be configured.

 - **pi_columns_csv_dir**: Defines the directory for the OraTAPI CSV file.
   - Example: `pi_columns_csv_dir = resources/config`